Did Guido Fusetti draw when he was a kid? Yes.

 But there was a trait in him that clearly stood out, one which would play a big part in his future as an artist: Guido was a great observer.
 And he would continue being one from then on.

 In social gatherings, Guido is the guy who doesn’t say much, but far from being bored, he enjoys observing.
-Sitting always to one side of the room, he can see even more than the protagonists of the scene.
+Sitting always to one side of the room, he can see even more than the scene's protagonists.

 What some artists who fear proclaiming themselves artists do: become an Art Director.